A Comparison of Different Methods to Adjust Survival Curves for Confounders: Discussion

 \section{Discussion}

 In this article we compared different methods for calculating confounder-adjusted survival curves with right-censored data under the assumption of proportional hazards.
 Our main focus was on the bias and the goodness-of-fit in different scenarios.
 The simulations showed that when used properly, all considered methods produce unbiased estimates for the whole survival curve in medium to large sample sizes.
 Methods utilizing the outcome mechanism were shown to be more efficient than methods relying on the treatment mechanism only.
 AIPTW based methods showed amounts of variation that are comparable to IPTW based methods when only one model was correctly specified and slightly outperformed the IPTW methods when both models were correct.
 These results are consistent with the previous literature on this topic \parencite{Cai2020, Chatton2020}.
-However, in contrast to the study by \textcite{Chatton2021a}, we found a small amount of bias when using the G-Formula IPTW method when a confounder was omitted from the outcome model.
+However, in contrast to the study by \textcite{Chatton2021a}, we found a small amount of bias when using the G-Formula IPTW method when a confounder was incorrectly modelled the outcome model.
 It follows that this method does not have the doubly-robust property when estimating the counterfactual survival curve.
+A possible reason for this may be that the addition of the weights results in a violation of the proportional hazards assumption.
+Using a different outcome model might therefore give better results.

-We were also able to show systematic bias in methods relying on a cox-regression model in small sample sizes ($n < 300$), even when it was correctly specified.
-An exception to this rule is the AIPTW method, which stays unbiased in small sample sizes when either the cox-model or the treatment assignment model are correctly specified.
+We were also able to show systematic bias in methods relying on a Cox model in small sample sizes ($n < 300$), even when it was correctly specified.
+An exception to this rule is the AIPTW method, which stays unbiased in small sample sizes when either the Cox model or the treatment assignment model are correctly specified.
 There were only small differences between the performance of PV based methods and their non-PV based counterparts.
 While AIPTW and PV based methods showed significant problems with monotonicity and estimates falling out of the 0 and 1 probability bounds, they should not be disregarded.
 Simple corrections, including isotonic regression and truncation, can be applied without introducing bias or loosing efficiency \parencite{Westling2020}.